 Thanksgiving holiday renews focus on bird flu, rising costs

-Avian influenza, which is transmitted by wild, migrating birds, has led to the deaths of about 8 million U.S. turkeys this year.
-(Photo by Scott Bauer/Agriculture Research Service, USDA)
+Avian influenza led to the deaths of about 8 million U.S. turkeys in 2022.
+(Scott Bauer/Agriculture Research Service, USDA)

 Fresh turkeys are more expensive and smaller than usual leading into the Thanksgiving holiday, according to the U.S. Department of Agriculture.